 The name of the company is perhaps the most important part of its overall visual and corporate identity.
 This is where your whole story begins.
 What does the name of your company say to your customers and partners?
 This can be a stressful process, so you can entrust this job to branding and copywriting professionals.
 If you choose to hire a professional, be sure to inquire about the prices and the recommendations.

 If you are designing a name for your company on your own, first consider how your business differs from what is already on the market.
 Think about how you imagine your company in the next five and ten years.
 Do you think this name will suit your company now and for a longer period?
 Do you want to do business only in your city or maybe at the state level?
 This is important because the company name you choose may not sound the same in the regional market as it would in national or worldwide.

 If you choose to use your given name in the name of your business, consider how you will feel if you decide to sell your company in the future.
 When you think about everything mentioned, write down all the words you can think of on a piece of paper.
 Then try to minimize the list to only five names and say them repeatedly out loud.
 Do you feel proud and self-confident as you pronounce them?

 Remember also to check the domain availability.
 You can use it for pages like whois.domaintools.com.

 If you are still unsure about how to choose a company name:

-- Play with words - do not be afraid to combine different phrases and fit them into what your business is about.
-A good example of this is the name of the dog grooming salon "Paws and Claws".
+- Play with words - combine different phrases and fit them into what your business is about.
+A good example is the name of the dog grooming salon "Paws & Claws".